toluwalojurotimiayeni/alx-low_level_programming/0x0E-structures_typedef/README.md

-A function that frees dogs
+A function that creates a new dog